January 25, 2017

 STUDIES ON TYPING SKILLS FOR CHILDREN

-Some research carried out around typing skills for children reflect the fact that typing is hugely beneficial as an educational tool.
+Some research carried out around typing skills for children reflects the fact that typing is hugely beneficial as an educational tool.

 For example, in Australia, educational scholar Carol Christensen, who offered a group of 35 13-year olds touch-typing classes, 20 minutes a day over eight weeks – reported that the quality of writing and prose produced by the children rose significantly, as compared to other students who were not taught to touch-type.